carolineburns3/finalproject/README.md

 <img src="Images/reading4scatter.png" width="600" height="400">

 <img src="Images/reading8scatter.png" width="600" height="400">

+In all four of these plots, we can see that the Northeast, on average, outspends on students and also tends to have the highest test scores.
+The Midwest appears to spend the second most on average.
+Some interesting features to these plots are the outliers coming from Southern state data points.
+Even though these states are spending a large amount of money per pupil, the standardized test scores are surprisingly low.

 In order to explore the relationship between types of expenditure and test score outcomes we can look at a scatter plot of instruction expenditure and standardized test scores.
 Instruction expenditure is state's spending on things specifically related to instruction of students.
 Perhaps targeted expenditure to instruction could have more of an impact on standardized test results.